 Insulin Growth Factor 1 (IGF-1) is responsible for cell proliferation in almost every tissue.
 It’s produced mainly in the liver, but also locally in other tissues.
 Growth hormone stimulates a binding protein for IGF-1 which boosts its effects on the tissues.
-Studies have shown IGF-1 is an important mitogen in hair follicles biology.
+Studies have shown IGF-1 is an important mitogen in hair follicle biology.
 Observations on Laron syndrome indicated decreased IGF-1 secretion in balding scalp follicles.
 Thus, boosting IGF-1 levels can promote hair growth.

 Hair loss: prevention and treatment